brookhong/Surfingkeys/README.md

 You can also use `A` in visual mode.
 Press `v` or `V` to enter visual mode, then `v` again to select the text you'd like to chat with AI about, then `A` to call out the LLM chat box.
 Now start chatting with AI about the selected text — `read_page` then returns only that selection, not the whole page, and a half-selected link is still a link.

-A conversation is kept per site, so returning to any page of that site — or reloading — resumes where you left off. `/clear` starts a fresh one.
+A conversation is kept per site, so returning to any page of that site — or reloading — resumes where you left off. `/clear` starts a fresh one, and also withdraws the tool permissions granted from a confirmation prompt on that site (see below).
 A conversation you resume under a different provider than the one it was held with keeps its questions and answers, but not the tool results, which only the original provider can be given back.

 Another solution to select the content to chat with AI about is Regional Hints mode.
 Press `L` to pick an element, then `l` to call out the LLM chat box.